 When you meet Maureen, ask her… Is she a Phillies fan?
 Does she have the new Citizen Cope CD?
 How many languages does she speak?

-A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve and began attending the Curtis Institute of Music while still in high school.
-She holds degrees from Yale University and the Curtis Institute of Music.
-Her major teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.
+A native of Pennsylvania, Maureen was enrolled in Temple University’s Center for Gifted Young Musicians at the age of twelve, and began attending the Curtis Institute of Music shortly thereafter.
+As a winner of the Greenfield Competition, Maureen appeared as soloist with the Philadelphia Orchestra when she was fifteen.
+While studying in Germany, she was concertmaster of the Detmolder Kammerorchester and has been a member of the Houston based River Oaks Chamber Orchestra since 2010.
+Her teachers include Shmuel Ashkenasi, Jascha Brodsky, and Yumi Ninomiya Scott.

 In 2016, Maureen became a full-time member of the Saint Paul Chamber Orchestra.